mlswg/mls-protocol/draft-barnes-mls-protocol.md

 group, it is possible to pre-publish initialization keys that provide some public information about a user or group.
-UserInitKey messages provide information about a potential group member, that a group member can use to add this user to a group without asynchronously.
+UserInitKey messages provide information about a potential group member, that a group member can use to add this user to a group asynchronously.
 GroupInitKey messages provide information about a group that a new user can use to join the group without any of the existing members of the group being online.